-As an independent charity, Citizens Advice Bournemouth & Poole is governed by a Board of Trustees.
+As an independent charity, Citizens Advice Bournemouth Christchurch & Poole is governed by a Board of Trustees.

-The primary role of the Trustee Board is to ensure Governance of the Citizens Advice Bournemouth & Poole’s activities.
+The primary role of the Trustee Board is to ensure Governance of the Citizens Advice Bournemouth Christchurch & Poole activities.

 Governance means the way the organisation is set up and run.
 It is partly about the procedures, policies, documents and management arrangements in place for the way the organisation is administered and controlled, including its finances and delivery of what it has been set up to achieve.
 It is also about the organisation’s relationships with the stakeholders and the aims and objectives of the organisation.